PAA Education Body Policy

 Approved Pilates programs include Pilates specific content, skills and competencies that directly enhance a certified Pilates Instructors professional development.
 Programs must reflect learning that is beyond industry entry level certification and must incorporate an assessment component.

-Presenters must hold a Cert IV in Workplace Training and Assessment or International presenters must
+- Presenters must hold a Cert IV in Workplace Training and Assessment.

 Education Body Faculty PD Programs

-Workouts and masterclasses taught by EB Senior Faculty (PAA Level 4 without Cert IV in Training and Assessment) will attract .5 PDPs per hour.
+- EB Senior Faculty (PAA Level 4 without Cert IV in Training and Assessment) delivering Pilates mat or studio workouts and masterclasses may provide PDPs @0.5 PDPs per hour.

 Equal opportunity to advertise